- What is the DIGG Seed Library?

 You can help us by encouraging community members to grow their own food and by attending the Library's garden related events.

-You can learn more via our online catalog, subject guides, and gardening resources.
+You can learn more via our online subject guides and gardening resources.
 The Library has a great selection of gardening books available for checkout to assist you with planning, growing, and cooking your harvest.
 In addition, we have a selection of gardening information sites selected to assist you with your gardening questions.